Man of Steel (film): Plot

-The planet Krypton is destabilizing from the mining of the planetary core.
-Just before the planet implodes, Krypton's top scientist, Jor-El, steals and infuses the genetics codex into his new-born son, Kal-El, the first naturally born Kryptonian in centuries.
-Jor-El, with the help of his wife Lara, manages to send Kal-El in a spacecraft toward Earth before he is killed by General Zod during a coup d'état.
+The planet Krypton is destabilizing due to reckless mining of the planetary core.
+The Kryptonian Council ignores the warnings of renowned scientist Jor-El, who then steals and infuses the Kryptonian genetics codex into his new-born son, Kal-El, the first naturally-born Kryptonian in centuries.
+Jor-El and his wife Lara manage to evacuate Kal-El in a spacecraft toward Earth before Jor-El is killed by General Zod during a coup d'état.
+Zod's insurrection is stopped by the Kryptonian Council; he and his followers are sent into the Phantom Zone as punishment.
+Krypton is destroyed, along with all remaining Kryptonians.

 Kal-El lands in Kansas, where he is adopted by Jonathan and Martha Kent and named Clark.
-As he grows older, due to his Kryptonian physiology and Earth's yellow sun, he develops superhuman powers that Jonathan urges him to keep hidden, even refusing Clark's help years later during a tornado storm in which he dies.
-Burdened with guilt over Jonathan's death, Clark travels the globe hiding under various aliases seeking a purpose in life.
+As he grows older, due to his Kryptonian physiology and Earth's yellow sun, he develops superhuman powers that Jonathan urges him to keep hidden, even refusing Clark's help years later, leading to his death in a storm.
+Burdened with guilt, Clark travels the globe hiding under various aliases, seeking his purpose, and discreetly helping those in need.

-Daily Planet reporter Lois Lane receives an assignment to investigate the discovery of a Kryptonian scout ship in the Arctic.
-Clark enters the ship disguised as a worker and learns from its artificial intelligence modeled after his father Jor-El about his origins, and that Clark was sent to Earth to help guide its people.
+Daily Planet reporter Lois Lane investigates the discovery of a Kryptonian scout ship in the Arctic.
+Disguised as a worker, Clark enters the ship.
+He learns from its artificial intelligence, modeled after Jor-El, about his origins, and that Clark was sent to Earth to help guide its people.
 While following Clark, Lois inadvertently triggers the ship's security system.
-Clark uses his powers to rescue her from its defenses.
-He wears a uniform provided by the ship's AI and begins testing his abilities.
-Unable to convince supervisor Perry White to publish an article on the incident, Lois tracks down Clark in Smallville, with the intent of exposing him.
-However, Lois drops the story upon hearing of Jonathan Kent's sacrifice, keeping Clark's identity safe while fueling Perry's suspicions.
+Clark uses his powers to rescue her.
+Wearing a uniform provided by the ship, he begins testing his abilities.
+Unable to convince her editor-in-chief, Perry White, to publish an article on the incident, Lois leaks the story to a popular blogger.
+She tracks down Clark in Smallville intent on exposing him.
+However, upon hearing of Jonathan Kent's sacrifice, Lois decides to keep Clark's identity safe, while fueling Perry's suspicions.